werew/hellobaby/README.md

 ## Introduction

-While studing how malwares work I realized that writing one on my own would be a very good way to learn: *hellobaby* is my personal attempt to create a simple multi-functional malware.
+While studing how malwares work I tought that writing one on my own would be a very good way to learn: *hellobaby* is my personal attempt to create a polymorphic malware which would cover all the most common answers to the question "What does a malware do?".

 I will try to document very well every part of this project.